skyformat99/Hermes/DESIGN.md

   // Here the following prototypes in Hermes::protobuf, the template T represents your protobuf
   // message model, in our example package::message.
 Function send returns number of bytes sent. template<typename T>
-  std::size_t send(const std::string& host, const std::string& port, T* message);
+  std::size_t send(const std::string& host, const std::string& port, std::shared_ptr<T> message);

-  // receive returns a pointer to an object of type T created by parsing the string received
+  // receive returns a smart_pointer to an object of type T created by parsing the string received
   // through TCP socket.
 This string is a protobuf object serialized. template<typename T>
-  T* receive(const std::string& port);
+  std::shared_ptr<T> receive(const std::string& port);

-  // we start by declaring our protobuf object auto protobuf_object = new package::msg;
+  // we start by declaring our protobuf object auto protobuf_object = new package::message;

   // Once we have set the according data which want to be sent. we call the send function.
   // In case of error, 0 is returned.